john-on-git/openglasteroids/OpenGLSpaceGame/Docs/notes.md

 	- Make deltas only have one target.
 	- Move all deltas onto these collections.
 	- When an object is destroyed, the inComingDeltas as destroyed too.
+	- Should really just use inheritance to get the funcitonality of different object types, composition system rn is rubbish.

 - Freetype for text rendering?